plewis/plewis.github.io/phylogenetics/xanadu.md

 Once you are in, you will see a listing of the files in your home directory on the cluster.
 To copy the `algae.nex` file to the cluster, you need only drag-and-drop it onto the Cyberduck window.

+If this method worked, skip now to the section [A few more UNIX commands](#a-few-more-unix-commands)

 ###   Using scp to upload the algae.nex data file

-While you will probably want to do your file transfers with Cyberduck as described above, it is also possible to transfer files using the command line scp client.
-Read on if you are interested in this option, but feel free to skip this section if you are happy using Cyberduck.
+Download the file [algae.nex](http://hydrodictyon.eeb.uconn.edu/people/plewis/downloads/algae.nex) and save it on your hard drive.

-The following should be carried out in a terminal that *is not* already logged into the cluster.
+The following should be carried out in a terminal that _is_ **not** _already logged into the cluster_.

 In your terminal, navigate to where you saved the file (on your local Mac or Windows computer).
 If you saved it on the desktop, you can go there by typing `cd Desktop`.